 I am offer sessions remotely, through video or telephone call.

-Integrative counselling sessions including EMDR as an adjunct therapy, costing £50 for 60 minutes, £75 for 90 minutes.
+Integrative counselling sessions including EMDR as an adjunct therapy, costing from £75 for an hour.

 Initial consultations are offered lasting up to 30 minutes and are free of charge.